grinnell-cs/csc151-images/_eboards/eboard13-1.md

 * I am out of Otter.ai minutes, so there is no Otter transcription/summary for today's class.
 Sorry!
-* In case you hadn't figured it out yet, you have an hour to complete an LA from the time that you start the LA, even if you close your computer or log out of Gradescope.
-* Remember that you can take both quizzes.
-For section 1, that means that you might want to show up as early as 8:00 a.m.

 ### Upcoming activities